rewardenv/reward/docs/faq.md

 ---

+* ```Error: unable to connect to daemon: client/daemon version mismatch (daemon restart recommended)```

+  There's a possibility mutagen was updated on your system.
+Homebrew update doesn't restart mutagen daemon, try to run it manually:
+    ```
+    mutagen daemon stop
+    mutagen daemon start
+    ```

+---

 * `Package hirak/prestissimo has a PHP requirement incompatible with your PHP version, PHP extensions and Composer version`

   If you see this error message during the Magento 2 installation, you will have to downgrade your Composer version.